peterMangrove/mangrove-docs-test/my-website/docs/mangrove-core/explanations/offer-maker/README.md

 ### Offer bounties

 Since offers on Mangrove can fail, an ETH bounty is given to those who trigger failing offers, as compensation for the gas spent.
-This bounty is extracted from the offer's account deposit at Mangrove.
+This <Term popup="This hover text will appear in the documentation page that you reference this term" reference="/docs/terms/bounty">bounty</Term> is extracted from the offer's account deposit at Mangrove.
 The [Offer bounties](./#offer-bounties) section details how bounties work and how they are calculated.